European Coastal Civilizations

 A Coruña, Spain, for Santiago de Compostela

-Compostela, a UNESCO World Heritage site, where medieval pedestrian stone streets lead to the expansive Plaza del Obradoiro and the grand Romanesque cathedral.
-A pilgrimage site since the Middle Ages, the cathedral was built to enshrine the tomb of St. James and is recognized for its distinctive Baroque façade, original medieval portico and Churrigueresque altar.
-(B,L,D)
+Travel to the oak- and pine-forested hills of Galicia, one of Spain’s 17 autonomous communities.
+Golden-hued granite buildings and magnificent arcaded squares grade Santiago de Compostela, a UNESCO World Heritage site and arguably Spain’s most beautiful city.
+Stroll along medieval pedestrian stone streets to the expansive Plaza del Obradoiro flanked by the glorious Romanesque cathedral.
+A pilgrimage site since the Middle Ages and the final stop on the Camino de Santiago trail, the cathedral enshrines the tomb of St. James and is recognized for its intricately carved Baroque facade, original medieval portico and glittering Churrigueresque altar.

 Cruising the French Coast

-While cruising the dramatic west coast of France, attend an exclusive onboard lecture by Dwight
+While cruising the west coast of France, attend an exclusive lecture on board by David Eisenhower.

 Caen for Normandy Beaches

-Mer overlooking Omaha Beach.
-Following lunch, continue to Arromanches to see the remnants of Mulberry Harbor, constructed to support Allied landings on the Normandy beaches.
-View a wraparound short film documenting the D-Day campaign or choose to see the famous 230-foot- long Bayeux Tapestry, a visual chronicle of the Norman conquest of 1066.
-(B,L,D)
+Following lunch, continue to Arromanches to see the remnants of Mulberry Harbor, an artificial harbor taken across the English Channel to support Allied landings on the Normandy beaches.
+View a short documentary on the D-Day campaign or see the 230-foot-long Bayeux Tapestry, which chronicles the Norman Conquest of 1066.

-transfer to the airport for your flight home.
-(B)
+Following breakfast, disembark and continue to the London’s Enduring History Post Cruise Option or transfer to the airport for your return flight home.

 Meet Your Trip Host